KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 </collapse-text>

-For each vout in the transaction, check whether there is an opreturn.
-If there is no opreturn, move on to the next vout.
+Check whether this transaction has an opreturn vout.
+If there is no opreturn, move onto the next utxo from <b>getaddresstxids</b>.

 This transaction does in fact have an opreturn output.